gtema/openstack-codegenerator/doc/source/openapi.rst

 This is where things are getting more challenging.

 Neutron requires having DB provisioned and an in-memory DB seems not to be possible due to technics for the DB communication.
 In addition to that config file enabling desired extensions is expected.
 All this activities are covered in :class:`~codegenrator.openapi.neutron.NeutronGenerator:setup_neutron`.
-According to the current information it is not possible to have all possible Neutron extensions and plugins (and Staduim projects, whatever that is) enabled at the same time.
-This can be only solved by splitting main `generate` method to be splinning up Neutron few times with independent configurations and merging resulting spec.
+According to the current information it is not possible to have all possible Neutron extensions and plugins enabled at the same time.
+This is solved by generator spinning multiple subprocesses that bootstrap Neutron with different configuration and then merge results.
+This is handled by spinning up Neutron few times with independent configurations and merging resulting spec.

 Additional challenge in Neutron is that it does not use `routes` to expose operations directly, but is having a mix of `routes` based operations for extensions and `pecan` app for the base functionality.
 Since the `pecan` framework is based on a purely dynamic routing there is no possibility to extract information about exposed routes by doing code inspection.
 Luckily only base operations (router/net/subnet) are implemented this way.
 Therefore generator registers known `pecan` operations into the extensions router and normal generator flow is being invoked.

 Next challenge is that for Neutron there is no description of bodies at all, but certain controllers are having `API_DEFINITION` attached.
 While this is not a jsonschema at all it can be used to create one where possible.
-Sadly there is still sometime no possibility to properly estimate whether certain operation is exposed and functioning or it is exposed but fails permanently due to the fact, that `API_DEFINITION` extrapolation fails for this operation. :class:`~codegenerator.openapi.neutron.get_schema` method is responsible for conversion of the `API_DEFINITION` into the jsonschema, but is not able to work perfectly until additional work is invested.
+Sadly there is still sometime no possibility to properly estimate whether certain operation is exposed and functioning or it is exposed but fails permanently due to the fact, that `API_DEFINITION` extrapolation fails for this operation.
+:class:`~codegenerator.openapi.neutron.get_schema` method is responsible for conversion of the `API_DEFINITION` into the jsonschema, but is not able to work perfectly until additional work is invested.

 Certain additional operations (addRouterInterface, addExtraRoute, ...) are not having any information available and require to be also hardcodede in the generator.